It is as easy as burning a paper with a magnifying glass

 Like steadily focusing sunlight on a paper with a magnifying glass, steadily focus your mind on your breath.

 Note that focusing and steadiness are two key skills you are using.
-Focusing is about noticing the sensations of your breath.
+Focusing is about noticing the sensations of your breath in one spot.
 Steadiness is about continuous awareness from the beginning to the ending of your one breath.

-- Your breath is always natural breath.
+- Breath: Your breath is always natural breath.
 No need to force or withhold your breath.

-- Each practice session may last 1 to 3 minutes when you practice alone.
+- Practice: Each practice session may last 5 to 20 minutes when you practice alone.
 Repeat the session if you like.

-- Writing down or sharing your practice experience with others will help you improve your practice.
+- Reviewing: Writing down or sharing your practice experience with others will help you improve your practice.

 If you would like to try a few more practices, see More mindfulness practice